MarkMayberry/ascoc/_posts/2022-04-13-ASCOC-Auditorium-Class-The-New-Hermeneutic-by-Chris-Reeves.md

-% Calling for a New Hermeneutic

-% By Chris Reeves

 # Calling for a New Hermeneutic

 By Chris Reeves
+Presented by Mark Mayberry in the ASCOC Auditorium Class beginning 2022-04-13

-# Introduction
+## Introduction

 *The Concise Oxford English Dictionary* defines *hermeneutic* as an adjective "concerning interpretation, especially of the Bible or literary texts."
 The English word comes from the Greek *hermēneutikos*, which is derived from the verb *hermēneuein*, meaning "to interpret."

 Change agents in the church say we need a new hermeneutic.
 In other words, they say we need a new approach to interpreting Scripture that does not focus upon the need for Bible authority.
 However, the question arises, if we set aside the old hermeneutic, with its emphasis on command, examples and inferences, how then will we interpret the Word of God, and make application of the same?

-# "We Need to Focus on God"
+## "We Need to Focus on God"

 Some say we need a greater focus on God, Christ and the Holy Spirit.
 Start with God, Christ and the Holy Spirit.
 Preach piety, not a pattern; commend Christ, not the church; spotlight the Spirit, not the letter of the law.
 However, we cannot know God apart from divine revelation (Ps.
 19:1-11; 1 Cor.
 2:6-16).
 Furthermore, if we love God, we will keep his commandments (Deut.
 11:1, 13-15, 22-28; John 14:15, 21-24; 15:10).